WenshuaiJiangCorn/sl-experiment-wj/README.md

 instructions, is available
 [here](https://drive.google.com/drive/folders/1SL75KE3S2vuR9TTkxe6N4wvrYdK-Zmxn?usp=drive_link).

 **Warning!** Zaber motors have to be configured correctly to work with this library.
-Unless you restore Zaber settings from the snapshots available from the link above, it is likely that the motors will behave unexpectedly.
-This can damage the surrounding equipment, animals, or motors themselves and should be avoided at all costs.
+To (re)configure the motors to work with the library, apply the setting snapshots from the link above via the [Zaber Launcher](https://software.zaber.com/zaber-launcher/download) software.
+Make sure you read the instructions in the 'Applying Zaber Configuration' document.

-To manually configure the motors to work with this library, you need to overwrite the non-volatile 'user settings' of each motor device (controller) with the data expected by this library.
+**Although this is highly discouraged, you can also edit the motor settings manually.** To manually configure the motors to work with this library, you need to overwrite the non-volatile 'user settings' of each motor device (controller) with the data expected by this library.
 See the [API documentation](https://sl-experiment-api.netlify.app/) for the **ZaberSettings** class to learn more about the settings used by this library.
 See the source code from the [zaber_bindings.py](/src/sl_experiment/zaber_bindings.py) module to learn how these settings are used during runtime.

 ### Behavior Cameras
 To record the animal’s behavior, we use a group of three cameras.
 The **face_camera** is a high-end machine-vision